juliangruber/streamstache/README.md

 npm install streamstache
 ```

-For browser usage as a standalone library, include a build from the [dist](https://github.com/juliangruber/streamstache/tree/master/dist) directory.
+For browser usage as a standalone library, grab a build from the [dist](https://github.com/juliangruber/streamstache/tree/master/dist) directory.

 ## License